 Bulbs and bulblike plants, Perennials

-Charming little bulbous plants native to alpine meadows of Crete, Cyprus, and Turkey are among first to bloom in spring.
-Each bulb produces a stem to 6 in. high, with six-pointed, starlike blossoms in blue, white, or pink spaced along upper part.
-Straight, narrow leaves are a little shorter than flower stem.
+Charming little bulbous plants native to alpine meadows of Crete, Cyprus, and Turkey are among the first spring bloomers.
+Each bulb produces a stem to 6 in. high, with six-pointed, starlike blossoms in blue, white, or pink spaced along the upper part.
+Straight, narrow leaves are a little shorter than the flower stem.
 In fall, plant bulbs in rich, well-drained soil, setting them 2–3 in. deep and 3 in. apart.
 In very hot, dry climates, may need some moisture during summer dormancy.
 When bloom quality declines, dig and divide clumps in early fall.
 Plantings may also increase from self-seeding.Chionodoxa luciliae

 Native to the eastern Mediterranean.
-This is the most commonly grown chionodoxa; often confused with other species.
+This is the most commonly grown chionodoxa; it is often confused with other species.
 A 5-in. clump of grassy leaves produces 6-in. stems, each bearing 1 to 4 star-like, 1 1/2-in., violet-blue flowers.
-Earliest spring.

 Native to Asia Minor, this is the most commonly planted lady’s-mantle, forming clumps mostly 1 t...